The Issues - Many women and babies die in childbirth

 - Reusable nappies and other necessities

-These kits are distributed to women in some of the most underserved areas, ensuring that new mothers can give their babies the best possible start in life.
 By offering these essential supplies, we help prevent the spread of infections, reduce health risks, and provide comfort and dignity to mothers during one of the most vulnerable times of their lives.

-- Female Genital Mutilation (FGM) Awareness.
 Female Genital Mutilation (FGM) remains a harmful and illegal practice in many regions of Africa.
 Our organisation partners with local communities to provide education on the physical and psychological consequences of FGM, particularly for young girls.
 We work with local leaders and healthcare providers to promote alternate rites of passage that celebrate womanhood without violence.

-- Breast Ironing Awareness.
+Breast Ironing Awareness

 Breast Ironing is another harmful tradition that persists in some African communities, where a girls developing breasts are pressed with hot objects to delay their growth, in an attempt to reduce male attention and protect her from early sexual advances.
 This practice can have devastating physical and psychological effects.
+Mamas in need works to educate mothers and community leaders about the long-term health risks associated with breast ironing.
+We also advocate for the inclusion of breast ironing awareness in local school curriculums, empowering the younger generation with knowledge and encouraging communities to abandon this harmful practice.

-Through awareness campaigns, community outreach, and partnerships with local leaders,Mamas in need is committed to eradicating these harmful practices and promoting the rights and well-being of women and girls across Africa.
+Through awareness campaigns, community outreach, and partnerships with local leaders, Mamas in need is committed to eradicating these harmful practices and promoting the rights and well-being of women and girls across Africa.

 A critical challenge facing many rural communities is the lack of a long-term sustainability plan for maternal health and well-being.
 While immediate interventions such as access to medical care, supplies, and skilled health workers are essential, these efforts often lack the infrastructure to be self-sustaining.
 This dependency on external aid leaves mothers and their families vulnerable, with limited opportunities to break the cycle of poverty and ill health.
+At Mamas in need, we recognise that true empowerment comes when communities can stand on their own, and sustainable solutions are at the heart of our mission.

-To address this, Mamas in Need is committed to developing programs that not only provide immediate maternal care but also equip mothers with the skills and resources to become self-sufficient.
+To address this, Mamas in need is committed to developing programs that not only provide immediate maternal care but also equip mothers with the skills and resources to become self-sufficient.
 Through initiatives like vocational training, microfinancing for small businesses, and agricultural support, we aim to empower mothers to generate income and sustain their families.
-By fostering local leadership and encouraging community-based solutions, we envision a future where rural mothers are not only surviving but thriving, ensuring long-term health and stability for themselves and their children.
+By fostering local leadership and encouraging community-based solutions, we envision a future where rural mothers are not only surviving but thriving, ensuring long term health and stability for themselves and their children.